-Units: 3.00 - UC:CSU 54.0 hours lecture Surveys the terminology and basic concepts of the fields of earth science, including astronomy, geology, meteorology, and oceanography.
-Examines the earth's changing geologic systems and the importance of earth science phenomenon to daily life.
+Units: 3.00 - UC:CSU 54.0 hours lecture maximum Surveys the terminology and basic concepts of the fields of earth science, including astronomy, geology, meteorology, and oceanography.
+Examines earth's changing geologic systems and the importance of earth science phenomenon to daily life.
+UC credit limitation: No credit if taken after a college-level course in astronomy, geology, meteorology or oceanography.